 Dec.
 29: Patriots lose to Dolphins in Week 17

 This was supposed to be an easy win for the Patriots, but instead it was the start of Brady’s ugly on-field end in New England.
-Before the game started, was barely any question that the Pats would clock the comical Miami Dolphins and cruise to a first-round bye in the playoffs.
+Before the game started, there was barely any question that the Pats would clock the comical Miami Dolphins and cruise to a first-round bye in the playoffs.

 And then the game actually started.
 Brady gave a dismal performance and the team seemed to unravel around him.
 The Patriots lost their regular season finale 27-24, and they lost their first-round bye, too.

 Jan.
 4: Patriots lose wild-card game to Titans

 If the Patriots had managed to beat the Dolphins, they could have avoided this game.
 Instead, Brady looked off and so did his receivers.
 The Pats were eliminated after the Titans beat them 20-13, and Brady’s final play in a New England uniform was an interception with just 15 seconds left.

 Jan 8: Brady announces that he won’t retire

 Several days after the wild-card loss, Brady posted a thank you to his fans and teammates on Instagram.
 He ended it with “I know I still have more to prove,” announcing his intention to continue playing in the NFL at age 42.

 Jan.
 25: Robert Kraft says Patriots intend to bring Brady back